bntzio/vue-lastfm/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# or build for production with minification
 npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).